2025 Potomac River mid-air collision: Aircraft

 Flight 5342 was operated by a 20-year-old Bombardier CRJ700, a regional jet commonly used for short- to medium-haul flights.
-It was configured as a CRJ701ER, denoting a slightly higher seating capacity and extended range.
+It was configured as a CRJ701ER, denoting extended range.
 Manufactured in September 2004, it bore the manufacturer's serial number 10165 and was registered as PSA Airlines is owned by the American Airlines Group, which is also the parent company of American Airlines.
 No problems were reported as the plane took off from Wichita on its way to Washington.
-Flight 5342's route had been operated for about one year; previously, Kansas residents had needed to drive to adjacent Missouri and Oklahoma if they wanted to take long-distance flights.
+Flight 5342's route had been operated for about one year; previously, Kansas residents had needed to drive to adjacent Missouri and Oklahoma if they wanted to take direct flights to the East Coast.
 A year earlier, local leaders had finally convinced American Airlines to establish direct passenger air service from Kansas to the East Coast.